teamnovu/statamic-live-preview-nuxt/readme.md

 #### Nuxt2

-Register the Vue Directive to enable ScrollTo Element behavior.
+To enable this behavior register the Vue Directive.

 ```javascript
 import Vue from 'vue'